-October to March happens to be the period when we get the most inquiries for information on how to set up a daycare and what to look out for.
+October to March happens to be when we get the most inquiries for information on how to set up a daycare and what to look out for.
 Potential daycare owners give different reasons for their desire to set up a daycare.

-Our foremost question is what is your drive?
+Our foremost question is, what is your drive?
 What is behind your intention of setting up a daycare!
 Business?
 Pleasure?
 Passion?
 Retirement plan?

 Why do you want to get into the daycare business?